pinakinmistry/reactive-patterns-using-rxjs/RxJS Patterns and Best Practices.md

         // Notify all subscribed observers about lessons just initialized
-        // Note that testLessons is notified to all observers by reference instead of by value globalEventBus.notifyObservers(LESSONS_LIST_AVAILABLE,
+        // Note that testLessons is notified to all observers by reference instead of by value
+        // This causes tight coupling and side effects globalEventBus.notifyObservers(LESSONS_LIST_AVAILABLE,
             testLessons);

         setTimeout(() => {
+            // Mock new lesson sent by backend
             // Local state updated and notified to all subscribed observers this.lessons.push({
                 id: Math.random(),
                 description: 'New lesson arriving from backend'
             });
-            // LessonsListComponents gets notified even if we comment out below line.
+            // LessonsListComponents and LessonsCounterComponent gets notified
-            // because it is using reference to EventBusExperimentsComponent's lessons
+            // even if we comment out below line because it is using reference
-            // in its notify method
+            // to EventBusExperimentsComponent's lessons in its notify method globalEventBus.notifyObservers(LESSONS_LIST_AVAILABLE, this.lessons);
-            globalEventBus.notifyObservers(LESSONS_LIST_AVAILABLE, this.lessons);
         }, 5000);
     }